-If you start the application using the predefined GUI, there are four different kinds of processes or JADE applications that can be launched.
+If you start the application using the predefined GUI, there are four different kinds of processes or Jade applications that can be launched.

 The first is the process for the GUI.
 Each worker process and each caller process is also launched as a separate process.
 These three kinds of process normally run continuously.
-If a task with a different request arrives for a caller process, the application starts an additional process that gets blocked after putting all of the requests into the queue.
+When a new request arrives for a caller process the application starts an additional process that tracks that request, puts the tasks from that request onto the queue, and calls back to the caller when all the tasks from that request are complete.